 - Save some money: Eco or green products don’t always come with a heftier price tag.
 True, some can be priced more than standard materials, but most are similarly priced or even cost less than usual building supplies!
 Also, consider this – buying NEW supplies isn’t your only option.
 There are plenty of stores that sell building materials at a reduced price because they’ve been used, or the package isn’t in its entirety.
 Check these out before you empty your pockets on new materials.

-- Better health: Your home should be a nurturing space, not one that makes you sick.
-Eco-friendly building materials can help with this by eliminating the use of known carcinogens, such as volatile organic compounds (VOCs).
-VOCs are often more prevalent in conventional building materials, especially, plastics and paints.
-Additionally, traditional materials tend to hold more moisture, which can lead to mold.
-Green products can help you and your family breathe easier when you seek out non-VOC and mold-resistant materials.
+- Health Benefits: Eco-friendly materials can help with your health, and the health of others in your home by eliminating the use of volatile organic compounds (VOCs).
+VOCs are often found in building materials, mostly plastics and paints.
+Traditional materials tend to also hold more moisture, which can potentially lead to mold issues, causing respiratory problems for you and your family.